SrikanthKoti/srikanthkoti/README.md

 official Stacked doc: https://stacked.filledstacks.com/docs/tooling/stacked-cli

-How to get_started with this basement_v2
+How to get_started with this srikanthkoti

 - clone this to a folder & open this in vs code
-- do a global search for basement_v2 & replace all with your_app_name
+- do a global search for srikanthkoti & replace all with your_app_name

 To Activate stacked cli